This post contains signs you are healing from trauma and strategies to help you build emotional resilience while you’re healing from trauma.

-In the case of COVID-19, the threat is ongoing, and you may in fact be in danger.
-However, you can continually work toward processing traumatic experiences and so you can prevent any posttraumatic stress.
+In the case of jobs that are highly stressful, the stress is ongoing.
+However, you can continually work toward processing traumatic experiences so you can prevent any posttraumatic stress.

 When you reach out to a safe person and feel not just understood but also felt, your body releases a surge of oxytocin (bonding and closeness hormone) that often induces crying from relief and feeling safe.

 When oxytocin goes up, cortisol (the stress hormone) goes down, and that previously stressed-out person calms down and engages in a rational and constructive conversation.